-The 16-week Learn On-site internship is a long-term industry exposure envisaged as the gateway to your professional debut.
+The 16-week Learn On-site internship represents an extended industry immersion designed as the entry point to your professional career.
 You get opportunities to work in professional environments and understand the dynamics of organisational set-up.
 You will gain experience in all aspects of the design process such as concept development, sampling, production, merchandising, marketing, sourcing, analysing trends, surface and print development, quality control, sustainability, range buying and more.
 IIAD fashion design students have secured internships in many leading design studios including 11.11, Levis, Pero, Hemant and Nandita, Suket Dhir, Allen Solly, Ajio, Indigene, Tarun Tahiliani, Rahul Mishra and Eka to nam

 JOINING THE DOTS + REPACKING THE SELF + COMPLEX DESIGN PROCESS + ENTREPRENEURSHIP + GRADUATE COLLECTION

 From ‘Unpacking the self’ to “Repacking the self’, you emerge as a self-reliant designer in the final year.
 You will drive yourself as an independent thinker and forge professional connections to lead and shape your design practice with ease.
 At the same time, you build entrepreneurial skills that help translate your ideas into reality.
 You emerge as a confident, self-aware fashion designer with your own distinct design sensibility.
 This clarity helps you build a unique niche for yourself and stay at the forefront of your trade.